oneapi-src/oneAPI-samples/RenderingToolkit/GettingStarted/02_embree_gsg/gpu/README.md

 # `Getting Started` GPU Sample for Intel&reg; Rendering Toolkit (Render Kit): Intel&reg; Embree

-This sample program, `minimal_sycl`, performs two ray-to-triangle-intersect tests with the Intel&reg; Embree API.
+This sample program, `minimal_sycl`, performs two ray-to-triangle intersect tests with the Intel&reg; Embree API.
 One test is a successful intersection, and the second test misses.
 The program performs intersection tests on the GPU device.
 The program writes output results to the console (stdout).

 | Area                 | Description
 |:---                  |:---